mspnp/iaas-landing-zone-baseline/02-ca-certificates.md

    echo APP_GATEWAY_LISTENER_CERTIFICATE_IAAS_BASELINE: $APP_GATEWAY_LISTENER_CERTIFICATE_IAAS_BASELINE
    ```

-1. Generate the wildcard certificate for the VMs.
+1. Generate the wildcard certificate for the virtual machines.

-   > :book: Contoso will also procure another TLS certificate, a standard cert, to be used by the VMs.
+   > :book: Contoso will also procure another TLS certificate, a standard cert, to be used by the virtual machines.
 This one is not EV, as it will not be user facing.
 The app team decided to use a wildcard certificate `*.iaas-ingress.contoso.com` for both the frontend and backend endpoints.

    ```bash
    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out nginx-ingress-internal-iaas-ingress-tls.crt -keyout nginx-ingress-internal-iaas-ingress-tls.key -subj "/CN=*.iaas-ingress.${DOMAIN_NAME_IAAS_BASELINE}/O=Contoso IaaS Ingresses"